Vermont has legalized sports betting, becoming the 38th state to do so.

-It could also mean an end to across-the-border betting by Vermonters in Massachusetts.
+When Gov. Phil Scott signed HB.127 into law, he may have also brought an end to across-the-border betting by Vermonters in Massachusetts.

 Vermont bettors hopping in their cars to bet with Massachusetts online sportsbook apps obviously don’t account for a significant chunk of the MA sports betting industry.
 However, the impact is not nothing.

 Massachusetts law permits anyone to wager on sports in MA as long as they are 21 years of age or older and physically located within state lines.
 That means that you do no have to be a Massachusetts resident to bet on sports in the Commonwealth.

 For some sports fans in southern Vermont, that stipulation has allowed them to travel into Massachusetts to place wagers since the state launched its market in January (for retail) and March (for online sports betting apps).

 In April, PlayMA reached out to GeoComply to find data on how many Vermont residents have attempted to use mobile Massachusetts sportsbooks.
 As of April, GeoComply had identified more than 16,000 transactions from nearly 3,000 player accounts located in Vermont attempting to access the MA market.
 These players were not permitted to wager.

 In addition, GeoComply found 3,441 bettors who crossed into Massachusetts territory to bet on sports from March 10 to April 9.
 Of those, 33 were from Vermont.